rock-core/rock-and-syskit/source/integrating_functionality/interface.html.md

 end
 ~~~

-When one does so, the component's subclass inherits from the parent.
-This means
+When one does so, the component's subclass inherits from the parent's class, in
-that it has access to the methods defined on the parent class, and also that
+the C++ way.
+This of course means that it has access to the methods defined on the parent
-it inherits the parent's class interface.
+class.
+From a component point of view, it also means that it inherits the parent's class interface.

 When inheriting between task contexts, the following constraints will apply: